openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 ### Unrecommended: Using @StorageLink to Implement Event Notification

-Compared with the common mechanism for event notification, the two-way synchronization mechanism of @StorageLink and AppStorage is expensive and therefore not recommended.
-This is because AppStorage stores UI-related data, and its changes will cause costly UI re-rendering.
+Compared with the common mechanism for event notification, the two-way synchronization mechanism of @StorageLink and AppStorage is expensive in two aspects: (1) Variables in AppStorage may be bound to components on different pages, but the event notifications may not need to be sent to all these components; (2) Any change to the @StorageLink decorated variables may cause costly UI re-rendering.

 In the following example, any tap event in the **TapImage** component will trigger a change of the **tapIndex** attribute.
 As @StorageLink establishes a two-way data synchronization with AppStorage, the local change is synchronized to AppStorage.
-As a result, all custom components owning the **tapIndex** attribute bound to AppStorage are notified to refresh the UI.
+As a result, all custom components owning the **tapIndex** attribute bound to AppStorage are notified of the change.
+After @Watch observes the change to **tapIndex**, the state variable **tapColor** is updated, and the UI is re-rendered.
+(Because **tapIndex** is not directly bound to the UI, its change does not directly trigger UI re-rendering.)

+To use the preceding mechanism to implement event notification, ensure that variables in AppStorage are not directly bound to the UI and the @Watch decorated function is as simple as possible.
+(If the @Watch decorated function takes a long time to execute, the UI re-rendering efficiency will be affected.)

 ```ts